-The following table presents information concerning the Savings Plan Benefit Restoration Plan for Employees of Tredegar Corporation (SPBR Plan), which is a defined contribution plan that provides for the deferral of compensation of our NEOs on a basis that is not tax qualified.
+The following table presents information concerning the Savings Plan Benefit Restoration Plan for Employees of Tredegar Corporation (SPBR Plan), which is a defined contribution plan that provides for the deferral of compensation of our NEOs on a basis that is not tax-qualified.

-Executive Registrant Aggregate Aggregate Aggregate Name Contributions Contributions in Earnings in Last Withdrawals/ Balance at Last in Last FY Last FY(1) FY Distributions FYE (2) (\$) (\$) (\$) (\$) (\$) John M. Steitz -0- 32,728 (-33,242) -0- 70,080 D.Andrew Edwards -0- 16,364 (-32,007) -0- 53,866 Kevin C. Donnelly -0- 7,110 (-12,921) -0- 23,486
+Name Executive Contributions in Registrant Contributions in Aggregate Earnings in Last Aggregate Withdrawals/ Aggregate Balance at Last Last FY Last FY (1) FY Distributions FYE (2) (\$) (\$) (\$) (\$) (\$) John M. Steitz -0- 32,728 (-33,242) -0- 70,080 D. Andrew Edwards -0- 16,364 (-32,007) -0- 53,866 Kevin C. Donnelly -0- 7,110 (-12,921) -0- 23,486

-- (1) These amounts represent the sum of the amounts included in Note (5) to the Summary Compensation Table beginning on page 35 of this proxy statement under the columns "Matching Contributions under the Savings Plan Benefit Restoration Plan" and "Dividends on Shares in the Savings Plan Benefit Restoration Plan." - (2) These amounts include the following amounts that were previously reported as compensation in the Summary Compensation Table:
+(1) These amounts represent the sum of the amounts included in Note (5) to the Summary Compensation Table beginning on page 32 of this proxy statement under the columns "Matching Contributions under the Savings Plan Benefit Restoration Plan" and "Dividends on Shares in the Savings Plan Benefit Restoration Plan."

+(2) These amounts include the following amounts that were previously reported as compensation in the Summary Compensation Table: